digitaledgeit/js-router/README.md

 A simple router for client *and* server side apps.

-Dispatches a URL to the first handler with a matching pattern.
+Dispatches a URL to each matching handler.

 ## Installation